Where is Your Money Going?

 You can only spend 100% of what you have.

 A pie chart is a great way to visualize income and expenses.
-It allows you to see how much of the pie (income💰) goes to each of your expense categories.
+It allows you to see how much of the pie (income๐Ÿ’ฐ) goes to each of your expense categories.
 This can help you better manage your finances.

 % of Income Spent

-Say you take home $3000 a month, and you pay $1000 for rent/mortgage. $1000/$3000 is .33, meaning that 33% of your income is going towards rent.
+Say you take home $ 3,000 a month, and you pay $ 1,000 for rent or mortgage. $1000/$3000 is .33, meaning that 33% of your income is going towards rent.
 You'd do this for each of your monthly expenses to see the full breakdown.

-This exercise can help you see where your money is going on paper (or screen💻) and then help you plan around it.
-Realizing that you're maybe spending more in one category than you thought may present an opportunity.
-Some expenses are not easy to decrease, but if you're spending too much on miscellaneous things like travel, entertainment and restaurants, you may decide to cut back.
-If you're spending too much on credit cards, you may figure out a plan to pay those balances off in full as quickly as possible to get rid of that expense (and all the interest you're probably paying👀) altogether.
+This exercise can help you see where your money is going on paper (or screen๐Ÿ’ป) and then help you plan around it.
+Realizing that you may be spending more in one category than you thought can present an opportunity.
+Some expenses are not easy to decrease, but if you're spending too much on miscellaneous items like travel, entertainment, and dining out, you may decide to cut back.
+If you're spending too much on credit cards, you may figure out a plan to pay those balances off in full as quickly as possible to get rid of that expense (and all the interest you're probably paying๐Ÿ‘€) altogether.

-Managing Money Like a Boss means sometimes doing what others won't do.
-Visualizing your income and expenses can help you better understand where your money is going and give you more control over your financial situation.
+✨Managing Money Like a Boss means sometimes doing what others won't do.
+Visualizing your income and expenses can help you better understand where your money is going and give you more control over your financial situation. ✨